Configure Census Connection

 Required fields for the request:

-• Request method name: Request method name accepted by the City Census WebService.
+Request method name: Request method name accepted by the census WebService.

-• Request Structure: Structure of the request received by the WebService of the Census of the City Council.
-The "static" values of this request should be reported.
-The "dynamic" values related to Document Type, Document Number, Date of Birth and Postal Code should be filled with null value.
+Request data - Request method name is filled in with get_habita_datos Request Structure: Structure of the request received by the WebService of the census.
+The static values of this request should be reported.
+The dynamic values related to Document Type, Document Number, Date of Birth and Postal Code should be filled with null value.

 NOTE: DO NOT FILL IN if the WebService does not require the Document Type to verify a user.